awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 aws-encryption-cli --encrypt --encryption-context purpose=test dept=23 ...
 ```

-This command decrypts the content of the `data.encrypted` file successfully\.
-The encryption context in each of these commands is a subset of the original encryption context\.
+These decrypt command would succeed\.
+The encryption context in each commands is a subset of the original encryption context\.

 ```
 \\ Any one or both of the encryption context pairs